wikimedia/maps-spikes/tile_server_benchmark/report/report.md

 #### Scenario

 - We have preloaded our PostGIS DB with a predefined area (specifically `"asia/israel-and-palestine"`)
-- We have pregenerated tiles for a specific BBOX (specifically `x/y/z = 4/9/6`) stored in
+- We have pregenerated vector tiles for a specific BBOX (specifically `x/y/z = 4/9/6`) stored in
   - Swift object storage (via tegola)
   - Cassandra (via tilerator)
 - We request a random tile included in the BBOX already pregenerated
+- For consistency between stacks we use openmaptiles data schema and osm-bright style

 ##### System